alexgriff/my-select-web-100817/README.md

 A few things to think about:

 * What is the return value of yielding a character to a block?
-* How can you ensure your `.select` method can respond appropriately to being passed an argument of an empty collection?
+* How can you enslearnure your `.select` method can respond appropriately to being passed an argument of an empty collection?

 ## Resources